AAVMC Announces 2022 Professional Excellence and Service Award Honorees, Lowrie Diversity Scholarship Winner

 Dr. Lori Gaschen

-Dr. Gaschen is a professor of diagnostic imaging and associate dean for diversity and faculty affairs at LSU-SVM, where she created the Office of Diversity, Equity, and Inclusion (DEI).
+Dr. Gaschen is a professor of diagnostic imaging and past associate dean for diversity and faculty affairs at LSU-SVM, where she created the Office of Diversity, Equity, and Inclusion (DEI).
 Her work included introducing school-wide DEI workshops and trainings and integrating culture competency training into the veterinary student curriculum.
 Dr. Gaschen’s DEI office, along with the Office of Student Affairs and Admissions, established relationships with surrounding historically Black colleges and universities to promote underrepresented minority (URM) recruitment.
 She was instrumental in creating two scholarships for URM veterinary students that covered in-state tuition, plus an additional $15,000.
 Dr. Gaschen advised student affinity group organization and helped to create the first student association of black veterinarians at LSU.
 Due to these and other efforts, the School of Veterinary Medicine was able to increase student diversity from seven to 30 percent within four years.
 URM students comprise 28 percent of the class that will graduate in 2024 and include the highest total number of African American students admitted to a class in the school’s history.

 The AAVMC Billy E. Hooper Award for Distinguished Service is presented by the AAVMC to an individual whose leadership and vision has made a significant contribution to academic veterinary medicine and the veterinary profession.